nhca-credit/nhca-credit.github.io/index.md

 > The annual membership dues are a bargain, even if they only save you from one bad account per year!

--- Walter Altenmueller, Reimer’s Nurseries Ltd.
+-- W. Altenmueller, Reimer’s Nurseries Ltd.

+> The NHCA is a great Association that has saved us from selling to customers that may not pay.

+-- D. Wein, Clearview Horticultural Products Inc.

+> NHCA allows me to see all the creditors my client owes money to in all sectors related to our industry.

+-- B. Gifford, Dutchmaster Nurseries Ltd.

 # Membership